kayburns/women-snowboard/research/im2txt/README.md

 To train the model you will need to provide training data in native TFRecord format.
 Code is available [here](im2txt/data/download_and_preprocess_mscoco.sh) and detailed [instructions](https://github.com/tensorflow/models/tree/master/research/im2txt#prepare-the-training-data) about downloading and preprocessing the data are available in the original repo.

 We run our experiments on the "Bias split" defined in [Men Also Like Shopping (Zhao et. al.)](https://github.com/uclanlp/reducingbias.git).
-It can be downloaded as follows:
+It can be downloaded as follows (note: this is the data folder in the higher level im2txt directory):

 ```
 cd ./data/